RavensbourneWebMedia/Web-development-workshop/sessions/12/README.md

 <!-- 15 -->

-What is **emerging** from your research (competitor analysis, interviews and questionnaires) so far?
+What is **emerging** from your research (competitor analysis, interviews and online surveys) so far?

 **Discuss** your key insights with your team for 5 minutes, then **tell** everyone else (1 minute per team).